 “Those assholes’ll probably get away with it,” I said.
 “They’ll have rich daddies who’ll hire a shyster lawyer to get them off.”

-Scott and Frank agreed.
+Scott and Frank agreed that, unfortunately, could happen.

 “I’ll bet if that story’s on the internet it’d be blocked by that software my folks installed,” I said.